modxorg/Docs/en/administering-your-site/security/security-tutorials/making-member-only-pages.md

 - Minimum role: Member (9999)
 - Access Policy: Resource

-<div class="info">It is important to realize that as soon as you have protected a resource by (1) assigning it to one or more resource groups and (2) linking the resource group to a user group using an access control, those pages will no longer show up for users that are not linked to the resource group.
+It is important to realize that as soon as you have protected a resource by (1) assigning it to one or more resource groups and (2) linking the resource group to a user group using an access control, those pages will no longer show up for users that are not linked to the resource group.
 The default behavior in that case is displaying the 404-error page.
 If you would rather return the 401-error, you will need to give the anonymous user group "load" permission for the resource group.
 More about this in a later tutorial.
-At this moment in the tutorial, your page will not be visible as you have not yet added it to a user group.</div>### 5.
-Add users to the user group
+At this moment in the tutorial, your page will not be visible as you have not yet added it to a user group.

+### 5. Add users to the user group

 Now add some users to the user group.
 You can do this by editing the user, or by going back to the Users tab and adding them from there.
 It will ask for the User Group, as well as the Role.
 As we assumed the Member role with an authority of 9999, you can simply use that one.